Auditory Processing Therapy

 The listener is then returned to a relaxed state during the final “C” phase.
 Each daily listening session is approximately 30 minutes.
 Listening is done for five consecutive days with two consecutive days off.
 It is the responsibility of the certified provider to set the schedule of listening for each individual person to meet their needs.

-I use the Listening Program as need in my practice and have found it very helpful combined with traditional therapy and addiction counseling.
+I often recommend the Listening Program to client in my practice.
+It can be very helpful combined with traditional therapy and addiction counseling.